-Skoda’s Latest Ad Pokes Fun At Elon Musk, Shows A Red Skoda Superb Being Launched Towards ‘Mars’ [Video]
+Skoda’s Latest Ad Pokes Fun At Elon Musk, Shows A Red Skoda Superb Being Launched Toward ‘Mars’ [Video]

 “Skoda Superb is configured for flight.
 3, 2, 1… Ignition.”

 The video then shows a driver wearing a spacesuit and checking the rear-view mirrors of the car.
-The driver fires up the 2.0 TSI gasoline engine of the car to embark on a journey towards “Mars.”
-Interestingly, the infotainment system of the car also displays “Don’t Panic Elon!” message on the touchscreen.
+The driver fires up the 2.0 TSI gasoline engine of the car to embark on a journey toward “Mars.”
+Interestingly, the infotainment system of the car also displays a “Don’t Panic Elon!” message on the touchscreen.

 "Don't panic Elon!"
 Skoda sends a Superb to Mars: https://t.co/aQwe5tRAL5 pic.twitter.com/sx4aSE9UNl